 Make sure that there is nothing blocking any openings around your fireplace and make sure everything is clear away from any nearby furniture or walls.

 If you notice that there are cracks or holes in your chimney, make sure they’re patched up as soon as possible so that no more heat escapes through them than necessary.
-You should also regularly check for loose bricks or other debris inside your fireplace’s chimney that could cause problems with airflow.

 Make sure there aren’t any loose materials or objects scattered around the fireplace that could pose a fire hazard such as pieces of wood that could start a fire with just one spark.
-And make sure there are no holes in the hearth where embers could escape during use and cause an entire room to burn down.

 Install an automatic fire alarm system in your home so it will alert you if there is any kind of fire in the area where the fireplace is located that way, even if something gets out of control (like a candle), you’ll know what’s happening right away and can take appropriate action quickly.